MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/composite.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
+description: >
+  This article describes how to develop a DSC Resource composed of other DSC Resources ms.date: 08/15/2022
 title: Authoring a composite DSC Resource
-description: >
-  This article describes how to develop a DSC Resource composed of other DSC Resources
 ---

 # Authoring a composite DSC Resource

-> Applies To: PowerShell 7.2

 In real-world situations, DSC Configurations can become long and complex, calling several different DSC Resources and setting dozens of properties.
 To help address this complexity, you can use a DSC